Australia takes on Google advertising dominance in latest Big Tech fight | Technology

 Preventing tech companies from using data collected in one scenario to sell advertising in an unrelated field would also reduce the ability of a single player to dominate the digital ad market, the report added.
 The regulator is accepting submissions for the next month ahead of a final report due in August.
 The government will then decide whether to make its recommendations law.

 A Google spokesman said the company's advertising service "helps businesses connect with customers and publishers reach new audiences, creating new growth and revenue opportunities for them".
-A Facebook representative did not respond to a Reuters email seeking comment.
+A Facebook representative said the company was reviewing the report, without commenting further.

 Australian Treasurer Josh Frydenberg noted the ACCC's "concerns over competitiveness and the continued dominance of tech giants" but did not say whether he supported the proposals.
 SEARCH EXIT